 As ordinarily used in a counting or spectroscopy system, the preamplifier is one part of a series system involving the source of particles to be analyzed, the detector, the preamplifier, the main amplifier, and the pulse height analyzer.
-When the proper results are not being obtained and tests for proper performance of the preamplifier and the other components are indicated, it is important to realize that rapid and logical testing is possible only when the individual components are separated from the system.
-In proving the performance of the preamplifier, it should be removed from the system and be dealt with alone by providing known electrical signals through the input and testing for the proper output signals with an oscilloscope as specified in the following steps:
+When proper results are not being obtained and tests for proper performance of the preamplifier and the other components are indicated, it is important to realize that rapid and logical testing is possible only when the individual components are separated from the system.
+In proving the performance of the preamplifier, it should be removed from the system and be dealt with alone, by providing a known electrical input signal and testing for the proper output signals with an oscilloscope as specified in the following steps.

 1. Furnish a voltage pulse to the Test Pulse connector as outlined in Section 3.4.
-The polarity of the test pulse signal should agree with the expected signal input polarity from a detector.
+The polarity of the test pulse signal should agree with the expected signal input polarity from a proportional counter.

-2. Using a calibrated pulser, the 142IH output, either E or T, should be inverted from the input and have a nominal scale factor of 45 mV per 1 MeV equivalent energy (Si).
+2. Using a calibrated pulser, the 142PC output, either E or T, should be inverted from the input and have a nominal scale factor of 300 mV per 1 MeV equivalent energy (Si).

 3. The noise contribution of the preamplifier may be verified by two basic methods.
-In either case, the normal capacity of the detector and associated cables should be replaced by a capacity of equal value placed across the Input connector, and no bias should be applied.
+In either case, the normal capacity of the detector and associated cables should be replaced by a capacity of equal value placed across the input connector, and no bias should be applied.
 This is necessary because the noise contribution of the preamplifier is dependent upon input capacity.
 The only meaningful statement of the noise level is one that relates to the spread caused by the noise in actual spectra.
-This can be measured and expressed in terms of the full width at half maximum (FWHM) of a monoenergetic signal after passing through the preamplifier and the main amplifier in the system.
+This can be measured and expressed in terms of the full width at half maximum (FWHM) of a monoenergetic signal after passing through the preamplifier and main amplifier system.

-The noise performance referenced in the Specifications in Section 2 is stated in these terms, and verification methods will be described.
+The noise performance referenced in Section 2 is stated in these terms, and verification methods will be described.
 If desired, the preamplifier can be tested with no external capacity on the Input connector, in which case the noise width should be approximately that shown for zero external capacity.
-In any case, the Input connector and capacitors, when used, should be completely shielded electrically.
+In any case, the input connector and capacitors, when used, should be completely shielded electrically.
 A wrapping of aluminum foil around the Input connector or a shielding cap attached to the connector will suffice for testing at zero capacity.

 4. The preamplifier must be tested in conjunction with an associated main amplifier that provides the required pulse shaping.
-The typical noise performance given in Section 2 is obtained using an ORTEC 572 Spectroscopy Amplifier on which 2-μs time constants have been selected as specified.
+The typical noise performance given in Section 2 is obtained using an ORTEC 572 Spectroscopy Amplifier on which 2- μ s time constants have been selected as specified.
 For comparison of these tabulated values, it is preferable to test the preamplifier under identical pulse-shaping conditions.
 It is also important to ensure that the noise level of the input stage of the associated main amplifier does not contribute materially to the total noise.
-This is usually no problem provided that the input attenuator, if any, on the main amplifier is set for minimum attenuation.
+This is usually no problem provided that input attenuators, if any, on the main amplifier are set for minimum attenuation.

-5. If a multichannel analyzer is used to measure the main amplifier output pulses, testing of the noise performance can be accomplished by merely using a calibrated test pulse generator with a charge terminator.
-With only the charge terminator connected to the 142IH Input, the spread of the pulser peak thus analyzed will be due to only the noise contribution of the preamplifier and the main amplifier.
+5. If a multichannel analyzer is used following the main amplifier, testing of the noise performance can be accomplished by merely using a calibrated test pulse generator with charge terminator.
+With only the charge terminator connected to the the 142PC Input, the spread of the pulser peak thus analyzed will be due only to the noise contribution of the preamplifier and main amplifier.
 The analyzer can be calibrated in terms of keV per channel by observing two different pulser peaks of known energy, and the FWHM of a peak can be computed directly from the analyzer readout.